juhp/rpmbuild-order/README.md

 This package based on code from [cabal-sort](http://hackage.haskell.org/package/cabal-sort), sorts rpm package spec files by build order.

     $ rpmbuild-order --help
-    $ rpmbuild-order mycore.spec mylib.spec myapp.spec
+    $ rpmbuild-order mycore mylib myapp
     mylib
     mycore
     myapp

-In order to not get bored you may run the program with `--verbose=2` option.

 ## Known problems
-Given packages A, B, C, where C depends on B and B depends on A, and you call
+Given packages A, B, C, where C depends on B, and B depends on A, and you call
 .
 > rpmbuild-order C.spec A.spec